 As is common to many financial futures contracts, the FTSE 100 futures are cash-settled.
 Meaning buyers and sellers of the contract pay or receive money based on the outcome of their trade.
 Without the need for delivery of the stocks that make up the index.

 All trades are cleared and settled through a central clearing house which becomes the counterparty to those trades.
 Trades are placed on a margin basis with an initial margin or deposit required at the outset of the trade and variation or maintenance margin provided as needed through the trades lifetime.

-City Index is the best trading platform for the FTSE 100, as they offer free UKX trading signals, and lots of constantly updated news and analysis.
+We currently rank IG as the best trading platform for the FTSE 100, as they offer free UKX trading signals and lots of constantly updated news and analysis.

 All cash-settled financial and commodity contracts are in effect CFDs or Contracts For Differences.
 In which, the counterparties to a trade (the buyer and the seller) pay or receive money, at the settlement of their trade, rather than making or taking delivery of the underlying instruments.